Can You File a Lawsuit for Violations of Federal Truck Regulations?

 When driving, one of the more severe threats on the road is commercial trucks.
 Oversized vehicles, such as 18-wheeler semi-trucks, pose a danger to other drivers because of their sheer size.
 But these vehicle drivers and companies are also subject to federal truck regulations, which means that you can hold them accountable.

 It is essential to know how to protect yourself legally in case anything happens.
 Being aware of the qualifications specific to big truck regulations could safeguard you in court should anything unlawful happen.
 Furthermore, if you have been in a truck accident or otherwise endangered by someone who has violated federal truck regulations, you may qualify for compensation.
-For more information, don’t hesitate to contact an experienced truck injury lawyer in Houston today.
+For more information, don’t hesitate to contact an experienced truck injury lawyer in West Houston today.

 What Are the Federal Truck Regulations?